I think it’s safe to state that knowledge is the foundation of virtually everything.

 With the strategies I shared with you today, your savings as a bootstrapped founder will be way more than $10,000 but what I am more concerned about is the big wins.
 Those are 1, 2, 3, 5 or more deals that when you close either by pre-selling, selling your startup product non-scalably or using different bootstrapping strategies, you get set for a good period of time without worrying about funding the initial or later versions of your startup.
 Those are the wins that give you time to focus on your startup.

 What I do is simple.
 I’m not funded.
 I self-fund my ventures through 2-3 projects a year.
 I offer to help entrepreneurs with their startups, they pay me, and I use the money to fund my own.
 When I started, with a very limited startup development experience, I used to do mini 10-15 projects a year.
 Today, I focus on less but bigger.
 Those are the big wins I referred to earlier.
-And those are in the Bootstrap a Startup Program (0 to $10,000).
+And those are in the.
 So, get on the wait list to know when the program opens and how to get started from now until registrations start.

 BTW, if you haven’t joined our list of entrepreneurs yet, go ahead and subscribe below.
 As a member,